mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 4. **Attach/adoption uncertainty:** OTA attach and paid-app adoption vary by market.
    *Mitigation:* Use conservative bands; tighten with product analytics post-MVP.

-> Note: All calculations use unrounded subtotals; displayed values may not sum exactly due to rounding.
+*Displayed values may differ by ±$0.01M due to rounding.*

 ---